Stationless Shared Mobility Programs

 B. All licenses issued by the City pursuant to this chapter are non-transferrable.

-3-14-10: Application And Renewal Fees, Other Licensing Fees, And Security Deposit
+3-14-11: Application And Renewal Fees, Other Licensing Fees, And Performance Security

 A. Fees Required: Every application for a license shall be accompanied by a nonrefundable application fee, licensing fee, processing fee, and all other required costs and fees in the amounts established by the Boise City Council and listed on the most current fee schedule.

-B. Security Deposit: Every licensee shall pay to the City Clerk's Office a public property repair, maintenance, and security cash deposit ("security deposit") as established by the Boise City Council and listed on the most current fee schedule.
-The deposit shall be assessed in an amount to ensure adequate funds are available to reimburse the City for future public property repairs and maintenance costs that may be incurred, including but not limited to, any costs of repairing or maintaining damaged public property by a licensee or his customers, removing and storing bicycles, E-bikes, or E-scooters improperly parked or left unattended on public property, and addressing and abating any other violation.
-The security deposit will be held in trust by the City for so long as the stationless bicycle share licensee is licensed by the City pursuant to this chapter.
+B. Performance Security: Prior to licensing, each applicant shall provide to the City performance security in the form of cash or letter of credit of twenty dollars ($20.00) per fleet device as a performance bond to ensure adherence to licensing requirements and to provide reimbursement funds to the City if needed, for future public property repairs and maintenance costs that may be incurred, including but not limited to, any costs of repairing or maintaining damaged public property by a licensee or his customers, removing and storing bicycles, E-bikes, or E-scooters improperly parked or left unattended on public property, and addressing and abating any other violation.
+(Ord.
+37-19, 7-23-2019)

-A. Every stationless bicycle share program licensed pursuant to this chapter shall be continuously insured and shall carry the following types of insurance issued by an insurance carrier duly authorized to do business in the State of Idaho:
+A. Minimum Insurance Requirements: Every stationless shared mobility program licensed pursuant to this chapter shall be continuously insured and shall carry all the following types of insurance issued by an insurance carrier duly authorized to do business in the State of Idaho:

 1. Workers' compensation, in statutory amounts, with employers' liability limits not less than one million dollars ($1,000,000.00) per each accident, injury, or illness;